Girl From the North Country on Broadway

 What happens when a Bible salesman and an out-of-luck boxer knock on your door?
 It’s 1934 in Duluth, Minnesota and the Great Depression threatens to fully dismantle the lives underneath the roof of an old, rundown guest house owned by the Laine family.
 Nick, the owner of the guest house spreads his thin time between his wife Elizabeth, who has been stricken with dementia, and a widow staying in a free room.
 The couple’s adopted teenage daughter is pregnant and their son is riding a fine line between alcoholism and livelihood.
 One rainy night, when two new tenants make their way to the guest house — everything changes.

 Bob Dylan’s music sits at the heart and soul of “Girl From the North Country.”
 Nineteen of his songs (both old favorites and hidden gems) weave their way within the fabric of this story.
-The show includes hit songs such as “Like a Rolling Stone,” “Make Your Feel My Love,” “Forever Young,” and (the titular) “Girl From the North Country,” and Dylan’s songs have “never sounded quite so heartbreakingly person and universal at the same time,” according to The New York Times.
+The show includes hit songs such as “Like a Rolling Stone,” “Make Your Feel My Love,” “Forever Young,” and (the titular) “Girl From the North Country,” and Dylan’s songs have “never sounded quite so heartbreakingly personal and universal at the same time,” according to The New York Times.
 Written and directed by playwright Conor McPherson, the musical comes to Broadway after acclaimed runs in London and off-Broadway.

 What To Watch For